Dr Andrew H. Kemp

 - Resource efficient routing for IoT application.

-These items link into the I3S research groups of Communications and DSP, Wireless Technologies, Sensors and Instrumentation, the ISN.
+These items link into IRASS research groups of Sensors and IoT.

 Current research students working with me:

 - Bo Peng; worked on QoS routing algorithms improving QoS provision on the internet.
 Work on an EPSRC funded project to provide location of nodes in large Bluetooth networks.
 Now investigating the impact of stale or inaccurate information for geographical based routing algorithms.
 (Now achieved his PhD).

 - Peng Wang; worked on QoS across 802.11 and 802.16 networks.
 (Now achieved his PhD).